 2. Virtual visualization

 Marketers and real estate mostly struggle in advertising for housing as they come across with lack of actual objects to see.
-The virtual reality in real estate helps them assist the sales of property that are under construction using the architectural 3D visualization.
+The virtual reality here helps them assist the sales of property that are under construction using the architectural 3D visualization.
 This helps to take a sneak peek into the future of both the exterior and interior of the housing.

 3. Virtual staging